juliamgiannoni/connect_four/pseudocode.md

 * Reset function removes all event listeners and sets all values in gameboard back to 0
 	* Render function runs to reflect array's values and clear gameboard of game pieces
 	* Start functions runs again

-array of arrays representing column and push values